WXEL-TV: WNET sale attempt

 With the state of Florida approving of the sale, it fell to the FCC to grant the transfer of the licenses.
-However, by October 2007, this had still not taken place, though one West Palm Beach viewer had filed an informal objection with the FCC.
+However, by October 2007, this had still not taken place.
+According to The Palm Beach Post, the FCC was concerned about the impact of a New York City-based broadcaster owning a public television station in Florida.
+A West Palm Beach resident expressed similar concerns in an informal objection with the FCC, arguing that the purchase ran counter to "the spirit of local public broadcasting".
 Meanwhile, the station continued to suffer in donations and other logistical matters, such as repairs for damage from Hurricane Wilma.

 In May 2008, Barry University and EBC terminated the sale agreement, more than three years after EBC had been selected to buy the WXEL stations.
 The FCC had privately expressed reservations about the ability of EBC to provide local control for the WXEL stations.
 Barry then reopened the sale process and called again for interested bidders.
 Despite looming budget cuts at the height of the Great Recession, the Palm Beach County school board voted in December 2008 to authorize negotiations to purchase the station.
 The school board sought partners to assist in its operation, but WPBT and the Community Broadcasting Foundation bristled at the level of control the school board wanted over the stations.
 Ultimately, however, the school board dropped its proposal, stating that it needed the money it would have used to buy WXEL to pay salaries.

 During this time, on June 12, 2009, WXEL-TV shut off its analog signal.
 It continued to broadcast in digital on channel 27, using virtual channel 42.